10 Marqeta SQL Interview Questions (Updated 2025)

 Suppose you work for Marqeta, a company that provides card issuance and digital payment solutions and services.
 You've been tasked with analyzing transaction data to understand card usage patterns.
 Specifically, you've been asked to write a SQL query that computes the average number of transactions by card on a daily basis for each user.

-For data, you have two main tables: and
+For data, you have two main tables: cards and transactions

 card_iduser_id